 Transfiguring Adoption chose to name this annual award after Chris due to his passion for wanting other adoptive children to have a successful future.

-Nominations for the Chris Rankin Award for Best Adoptive Parent are open to the public (form below).
+Nominations for the Chris Rankin Award for Best Adoptive Parent are open to the public (form at top of page).
 Please note that nominees may be single parents or a couple.

 A strong nomination will provide great examples of these qualities shared by successful adoptive parents: